Senior Advisor - Risk Advisory

 - Led targeted integrity due diligence, including anti-bribery and corruption compliance, on third party contractors and suppliers throughout Asia and Australia.
 These reports related to potential investments or mergers and acquisitions that were considered by senior management and boards.

-- Advised on the requirements to register when representing foreign principals under the Foreign Influence Transparency Scheme in Australia.
+- Advised on the requirements to register when representing foreign principals in Australia under the Foreign Influence Transparency Scheme.

 - Member of the New South Wales Law Society Ethics Committee.